krzys1u/CT-NodeJS-Task/README.md

     - Get all ratings for product
     - Calculate average rating
     - Save rating to product table in `product-service` database
+- As rating format wasn't specified i've decided to make a rating integer value in scale 1-5

 # Used technologies
 - nodeJS